meilisearch/specifications/README.md

 The person in charge of the PR (the owner) is the person assigned to the PR.
 This allows for changing ownership.
 When the PR assignee changes, both new and old assignees should be notified.

-MeiliSearch's feature specifications flow is made up of 5 states, described below.
+Meilisearch's feature specifications flow is made up of 5 states, described below.

 ### Introduction State

 To start a new specification, it is recommended to write the first draft by filling in only the `Summary` and `Motivation` parts.

 The name of the spec file must follow the pattern: `PR_number-feature-name.md`.
 After the pull request creation, the owner should update the specification filename.
 For example, if PR number 12 is about facetting, its spec will be named `0012-facetting.md`.